metabase/metabase/docs/databases/users-roles-privileges.md

 GRANT ALL PRIVILEGES ON "database" TO metabase;
 ```

-This option is great if you're connecting to a local database for development or testing.
+This is a good option if you're connecting to a local database for development or testing.

-## Actions
+## Privileges to enable actions

 [Actions](../actions/introduction.md) let Metabase write back to specific tables in your database.